LAB02-Research/HASS.Agent-MediaPlayer/README.md

 ### Configuration

-Please consult the wiki for more info on configuring and using this integration: [MediaPlayer Usage & Examples](https://github.com/LAB02-Research/HASS.Agent/wiki/MediaPlayer-Usage-&-Examples)
+Please consult the documentation for more info on configuring and using this integration: [MediaPlayer Usage & Examples](https://hassagent.readthedocs.io/en/latest/commands/actions-usage-and-examples/)

 ----